jjwithanr/obsidian_bible_study/docs/Old Testament/Nahum/Nahum1.md

 #### v.2
 >The Lord is a jealous and avenging God; the Lord takes vengeance and is filled with wrath.
 The Lord takes vengeance on his foes and mountains his wrath against his enemies.

-The adjective "jealous" (GK 7868) is used solely of God, primarily in his self-revelation at Sinai (Ex.
-20:5; 34:14).
-Against this covenantal background, it denotes the Lord's deep, fiercely protective commitment to his people, and his exhaustive claim to obedience and reciprocal commitement.
+Against this covenantal background, it denotes **the Lord's deep, fiercely protective commitment** to his people, and his exhaustive claim to obedience and reciprocal commitement.
 Where this relationship of mutual commitment is threatened, either by Israel's unfaithfulness or by foreign oppression, the inevitable expressions of such jealousy are "vengeance" and "wrath," directed to restoring that relationship.
 #barker

 #### v.3
 >The Lord is slow to anger and great in power; the Lord will not leave the guilty unpunished.
 His way is in the whirlwind and the storm, and clouds are the dust of his feet.

 The Lord's anger is balanced by his forbearance, which represents a restraint born of meekness and not of weakness; it is not to be misunderstood as passivity.
 Nor is it exercised indefinitely, for his power assures that "he will not leave the guilty unpunished."
-The forbearance of God had been extended to Ninevah a century earlier in response to her repentance (Jnh 3:10); but it was forfeited by her subsequent history of ruthless evil, making way for God's judgement instead.
+The forbearance of God had been extended to Ninevah a century earlier in response to her repentance (Jn 3:10); but it was forfeited by her subsequent history of ruthless evil, making way for God's judgement instead.
 #barker

 #### v.6